Karinliu/be-assessment-2/README.md

 So if you do that, it will say search in database `data` and give me the value from column `name`.

 ## But how do we read the tables?!
-Like I said before, when someone is registered the data can be put in by the input type off the profile.
+Like I said before, when someone is registered the data can be put in with the input type off the profile.
 But before the data can be seen in the templates, you have to tell the table "hey, i want this column with the folowing data from u!".
 So to do that we can create a javascript file where the ejs files and the MYSQL table can be run. `see server.js`

 In the javascript file u can tell: "Hey I want to get some data from the database.
 Can you give me from database `data` the table `newprofile` the `name` column?
-And when you did that the table will be run into your website.
+After that, the data will be run on your website.

 ## What next!
 Now we know how to make a database with columns, template EJS files where we can render in the data from the database and we created an Javascript file to run the database and tables.
 But how can we make it work on localhost?!

 To check if it works on localhost you have to open your terminal and open the document file `be-assessment-2`.
 Then you type in the following command: `npm start`.

-After you have done that you can see that the created database is will be rendered into your templates on localhost!
+After you have done that, you can see that the created database will be rendered into your templates on localhost!

 ## Sources
 Push form.
 Hack Sparrow. (z.d.)